billkarsh/SpikeGLX/Markdown/UserManual.md

 * Number of shanks is [1..8].
 * Each shank has (nCols x nRows) sites.
-* Shank indices (iShank) start at 0 and advance left to right.
+* Shank indices (iShank) start at 0 and advance left to right (with tips pointing down).
 * Column indices (iCol) start at 0 and advance left to right.
 * Row indices (iRow) start at 0 and advance tip to tail.
 * Each site has a `used` index (Boolean 0 or 1) denoting inclusion in spatial averages.